 Just type in a special blurb into Google and you can get all the gigs with compensation mentioned in the job ad from any Craigslist in any city or country.

 Good luck on finding Craiglist gigs for you!

 Make sure to subscribe to her channel for more amazing freelance writing tips.

-Wrapping Up on How to Land Writing Jobs on Craigslist
+Wrapping Up on How to Land Writing Gigs on Craigslist

 There you go my fellow writer –

 Excellent tips to help you land you next big client as a writer.
 Finding clients through craigslist is not hard.

 All you need is to position yourself as a serious business owner who is looking to add value to your client’s business.